fbpx

 4. Do 10 to 15 repetitions.

 You can perform this classic exercise at home or in the gym.
 It’s great for getting the blood pumping and working out your pelvic and abdominal muscles.
-Breathing is essential in this exercise.
+Breathing is essential when doing mountain climbers.
 Make sure you’re not overdoing it.

 Mountain Climbers